Hendrick Motorsports in the NASCAR Cup Series: Car No. 9 history

 Elliott started the 2024 season with a 14th place finish at the 2024 Daytona 500.
 On April 14, he won at Texas, breaking a 42-race winless streak.
 This also marked Hooters' first win as a sponsor since Alan Kulwicki's championship run in 1992.
 On July 30, Hendrick Motorsports sued Hooters for USD1.705 million for unpaid sponsorship.
 The lawsuit was settled in March 2025, with Hooters agreeing to pay HMS USD900,000.
 During the playoffs, Elliott was winless, but he scored four top-three finishes; however, DNFs at Talladega and Las Vegas resulted in him being eliminated after the Round of 8, finishing seventh in the points standings.

 In 2025, Elliott opened the season with a victory at the Cook Out Clash.
 He finished 15th at the 2025 Daytona 500.
 After staying consistent throughout the year, Elliott earned his 20th career victory at Atlanta after passing Brad Keselowski on the final lap.
 During the playoffs, he won at Kansas to advance to the Round of 8.

+Elliott began the 2026 season with a fourth place finish at the 2026 Daytona 500.
+During the regular season, he scored wins at Martinsville and Texas.